If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 Translation by Zoë Slatoff-Ponté

-This passage expresses the fundamental idea that the One and the Many are the same; the visible and the invisible, the microcosm and the macrocosm are both the Whole.
-Simply put—we are one.
+Why we chant it: This passage expresses the fundamental idea that the One and the Many are the same; the visible and the invisible, the microcosm and the macrocosm are both the Whole.
+Simply put—we are One.
 When you feel alone or misunderstood, this mantra can help you refocus your thoughts.

 *Sat is extended eight times longer than Nam.
 If you really want the mantra to radiate from the base of your spine to the center of your head, make the Sat 35 times longer than the Nam.

-Used in the Kundalini Yoga practice, Sat Nam can be a way to find your intuition.
-The Gurmukhi mantra is also part of the Sat Kriya meditation that is said to reinvigorate sexual energy if practiced daily for at least 3 minutes.
+Why we chant it: Used in the Kundalini yoga practice, Sat Nam can be a way to reconnect with your intuition.
+The Gurmukhi mantra is also part of the Sat Kriya meditation, which is believed to help reinvigorate sexual energy when practiced daily.

 Translation: